Davtax/arXiv-sorter/README.md

 > If you are using Windows, you can run the binary file as an administrator.

 > [!NOTE]
-> On Mac, when downloading a new version, and unidentified developer warning pop-up.
+> On Mac, when downloading a new version, an unidentified developer warning pops up.
 > To solve that, Right click -> Open -> Open.
-> Once solved, the message will dissapear.
+> Once solved, the message will disappear.

 > [!WARNING]
 > Sometimes the arXiv API does not respond, and the program will keep running indefinitely.
 In this case, you can close